liferay/liferay-docs/develop/reference/articles/12-project-templates/10-layout-template.markdown

         -DarchetypeArtifactId=com.liferay.project.templates.layout.template \
         -DartifactId=[projectName]

-You can also insert the `-b maven` parameter to the Blade command to generate a Maven project using Blade CLI.
+You can also insert the `-b maven` parameter in the Blade command to generate a Maven project using Blade CLI.

 The template for this kind of project is `layout-template`.
 Suppose you want to